seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 GCC's constraint codes.

-A single constraint may include one or more than constraint code in it, leaving it up to LLVM to choose which one to use.
+A single constraint may include one or more than constraint code in it, leaving it up to LLVM37 to choose which one to use.
 This is included mainly for compatibility with the translation of GCC inline asm coming from clang.

 There are two ways to specify alternatives, and either or both may be used in an